-Resulticks recognized for "Elevating Customer Experience with AI" at the Microsoft AI Awards 2.0
+Resulticks Recognized for "Elevating Customer Experience with AI" at the Microsoft AI Awards 2.0

-"We're honored that Microsoft has recognized our efforts to enable our clients worldwide with AI-powered solutions that not only deliver highly individualized customer experiences across all relevant communication channels but also do it in real-time", said Redickaa Subrammanian, co-founder and CEO of Resulticks.
-"We're also proud that some of India's most respected brands in the financial services, consumer electronics, automotive, healthcare, retail, travel, and hospitality industries have trusted us to help them achieve their business goals", she added.
+Commenting on the award, Redickaa Subrammanian, Co-founder and CEO of Resulticks said, “We’re honored that Microsoft has recognized our efforts to enable our clients worldwide with AI-powered solutions that not only deliver highly individualized customer experiences across all relevant communication channels but also does it in real-time.”
+She added, “We’re also proud that some of India’s most respected brands in the financial services, consumer electronics, automotive, healthcare, retail, travel and hospitality industries have trusted us to help them achieve their business goals.”
 Resulticks' sophisticated machine learning and AI capabilities enable micro-targeting, boost marketing campaign effectiveness, and enable highly insightful benchmarking.
-The platform's advanced analytics suite-predictive, prescriptive, descriptive, and benchmarking - provides a strategic framework for continuously improving performance, ROI, and conversion attribution at the segment-of-one level.
+The platform’s advanced analytics suite-predictive, prescriptive, descriptive, and benchmarking - provides a strategic framework for continuously improving performance, ROI, and conversion attribution at the segment-of-one level.
+About Resulticks Resulticks is a real-time, big-data-driven marketing cloud solution built from the ground up by experts in marketing, technology, and business strategy to deliver top-line growth.
+Outcomes-focused and enabled by the world’s first customer data blockchain, Resulticks equips brands to make a transformational leap to true omnichannel engagement.
+With its AI-powered, customer-centric approach and attribution at the segment-of-one level, Resulticks is changing how brands worldwide reach, acquire, and retain satisfied customers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)